NaeNae21/my-app/README.md

 ## 🚀 Future Work

-- [ ] Add filtering by post categories or subreddit flairs
 - [ ] Add unit tests for components like `PostCard` and `Comment`
 - [ ] Write end-to-end test: load feed → click a post → view details → go back
-- [ ] Add loading and fade-in animations to enhance UI polish
-- [ ] Improve design consistency using a basic design system (e.g., shared colors, card layouts)
 - [ ] Include actual wireframes in this README
 - [ ] Deploy live to Netlify or Vercel
-- [ ] Add a retry button or auto-retry logic when comments fail to load

 ---